f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 - project_id STRING

 - numberOfStudents
+  - Student count is a zero based array, so reserve 0-(# of lab staff) for the lab leads/presenter.
+  - Once registration is complete increase this to accommodate lab staff and the student count.

 - GOOGLE_CREDENTIALS Sensitive - write only
+  - For information on how to use TF Cloud with Google and how to get your credentials into TF CLoud as a variable, [start here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)

 ### Note about Google Accounts
 For students who show up without google accounts already established before the course, identify them and place them in a breakout room with a lab assistant to add them to the listOfNames variable while the MC and presenter do their tasks.
 Students should check that they can get to [Google cloud console](https://console.cloud.google.com/iam-admin/quotas/qirs?project=f5-gcs-4261-sales-agility2022)